-- Right atrium: This chamber receives oxygen-depleted blood returning from the body and pumps it into the right ventricle.
+- Right atrium: This chamber receives oxygen-depleted blood that has already circulated around the body and pumps it into the right ventricle.

-- Right ventricle: The right ventricle pumps blood from the right atrium to the pulmonary artery that sends the deoxygenated blood to the lungs, where it picks up oxygen.
+- Right ventricle: The right ventricle pumps blood from the right atrium to the pulmonary artery.
+The pulmonary artery sends the deoxygenated blood to the lungs, where it picks up oxygen.

 - Left atrium: This chamber receives oxygenated blood from the lungs and pumps it to the left ventricle.